lulucai435/LDMI/README.md

 python run_experiment.py --experiment experiments/configs/log_images.yaml --model_cfg configs/ldmi/celebahq256_ldmi.yaml --ckpt <my_checkpoint>.ckpt
 ```

-## Comments

-- This project is largely based on the [latent-diffusion codebase](https://github.com/CompVis/latent-diffusion).
-We’re grateful to all its contributors for making it open source!

 ## Globe plots

 By default, climate data samples are displayed using flat map projections.
 To render these samples on a globe, you can make use of the functions provided in `utils/viz/plots_globe.py`.
 This functionality depends on the [`cartopy`](https://scitools.org.uk/cartopy/docs/latest/) library, which must be installed separately.
 For setup instructions, refer to the [official installation guide](https://scitools.org.uk/cartopy/docs/latest/installing.html).